-Robert Sterne is one of the leading patent attorneys in the United States in patent reexamination and concurrent patent litigation both in the federal courts and the United States International Trade Commission.
-He is recognized by his peers as a thought leader on board of director responsibility and best practices concerning intellectual property.
-He specializes in the area of intellectual property for cutting edge technologies in the electronics, computer, communications, biomedical and nanotech arenas, the monetization of patents, patent litigation and patent licensing.
+Mr. Sterne is one of the leading patent attorneys in the United States in all phases of patent office litigation, including Federal Circuit and Supreme Court appeals, for patents involved in concurrent litigation both in the federal courts and the United States International Trade Commission.
+He is also recognized by his peers as a thought leader for best practices concerning all areas of intellectual property.
+He specializes in cutting edge technologies in the electronics, computer, communications, biomedical and nanotech arenas, for the monetization of patents, patent litigation and patent licensing.

 Throughout his career, Mr. Sterne has been consistently recognized as an outstanding IP law practitioner and thought leader.
 In 2015, the Financial Times ranked Mr. Sterne among the "Top Ten Innovative Lawyers in North America."
 Clients rely on his negotiation skills and big picture approach to patent procurement and protection, licensing and enforcement that considers the product, distribution, network and market conditions.
 Additionally, Mr. Sterne is a sought after expert witness, has written and spoken extensively on the subject of patent reexamination and concurrent patent litigation, and is Chairperson of the Editorial Board of The PTO Litigation Center.
 He has served as a Special Master for Judge Marvin J. Garbis in a case involving patent inventorship, ownership, and U.S. and foreign patent applications and prosecution.